What Does Roadside Assistance Coverage Include?

 Choose insurance-based coverage if you:

-- Already have your insurer's mobile app for easy service requests
+- Already use your insurer's mobile app for easy service requests

 Which Companies Offer the Best Roadside Assistance?

 Several insurance companies stand out for their roadside assistance programs based on cost, coverage limits, and service quality.
-When researching the best auto insurance fit for your situation, roadside assistance offerings can be a deciding factor.
+Learn more about which car insurance add-ons are truly worth it when building out your policy.

 Top-Rated Programs

-Erie: Extremely competitive at $6–$10 per year with towing to the nearest shop plus an additional 20 miles — one of the most generous towing distances among insurance add-ons.
+Erie: Extremely competitive at around $10 per year with towing to the nearest shop plus an additional 20 miles — one of the most generous towing distances among insurance add-ons for the price, and lockout service includes up to $75 in locksmith reimbursement.

-USAA: Excellent value for military members and their families.
-Offers comprehensive roadside services bundled into policy add-ons with strong customer service ratings.
+USAA: Excellent value for military members and their families, offering comprehensive roadside services bundled into affordable policy add-ons with consistently strong customer service ratings.

 Coverage Availability and Restrictions

 Most insurers require comprehensive and collision coverage before you can add roadside assistance.
-Coverage typically applies only to vehicles and drivers listed on your policy, unlike AAA which follows the member rather than the vehicle.
+Coverage typically applies only to vehicles and drivers listed on your policy, unlike AAA which follows the member regardless of vehicle.
+If you're planning a long trip, check our guide on car insurance for road trips to make sure your coverage is adequate before you hit the road.

 Is Roadside Assistance Worth It If You Have Other Coverage?